-The menhirs of Brittany are large, mostly single monoliths that were erected by the people of the megalithic culture and partly overturned again or found other uses.
+The menhirs of Brittany are large, mostly solitary monoliths erected by the people of the Megalithic culture, some of which were later toppled or repurposed.

 The pottery found dates this tomb to around 2500 and 3500 BC.
 This tomb with a side entrance, more than 15 meters long, was very degraded.
 It is 15 meters long and is a real spectacle.